AprilAngland/triviawithus/README.md

 # Summary

-This app is an interactive trivia tool for party and events.
-It is to be used at the author Tianxin's own wedding reception.
-Guests will receive an invitation to the website from the host, and see the welcome page:
+This is an interactive trivia tool for parties and events.
+The developer Tianxin is a newly wed and this tool is used for her own wedding reception.
+The host will use the app to send out the invitaions, which will direct guests to the website.
+The webside will welcome guests with the below message:

 <p align="center">
   <img src="public/ReadmeWelcome.png"  title="hover text">
 </p>

-## Invitation - before the event
+## Invitation & RSVP - before the event

 Guests can login with their google account, update their nickname (nickname will later be shown on the big screen when playing trivia), view menu, make menu selection and update other information such us dietary restrictions.
-Once guest made their menu selection and put in their nickname, they can confirm their acceptance the invitation, and get a confirmation email.
+Once guest made their menu selection and put in their nickname, they can confirm their RSVP.
+The app will send them a confirmation email.

 <p align="center">
   <img src="public/ReadmeGuestInfo.png"  title="hover text">